 - Reduction of errors – Human involvement is reduced as AP software can extract, input, and validate data automatically, significantly decreasing the risk of human errors.
 The fewer errors encountered the smoother your AP process.

-If you are still hesitant about whether you should use AP software to automate your invoice processing, you can always have a look at the Accounts Payable Automation ROI calculations.
+If you are still hesitant about whether you should use AP software to automate your invoice processing, you can always have a look at the AP Automation ROI calculations.

 These calculations will not disappoint you and neither will Klippa.
 Want to know why?
 Read a bit further to find out how Klippa helps companies.

 Klippa SpendControl is a refined AP software powered by machine learning and OCR technology, with features that enable you to automate invoice processing.
-Not to mention, SpendControl can streamline your Accounts Payable process and optimize your Accounts Payable Days ratio.
+Not to mention, SpendControl can streamline your AP process and optimize your Accounts Payable Days ratio.

 The features that SpendControl offers to help you power up your AP department include: